Generic Name: acetaminophen and hydrocodone (a SEET a MIN oh fen and hye droe KOE done)

 If you use opioid medicine while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on opioids may need medical treatment for several weeks.

 Do not breastfeed.
 This medicine can pass into breast milk and cause drowsiness, breathing problems, or death in a nursing baby.

 How should I take Verdrocet?

-Hydrocodone may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
+MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medicine in a place where others cannot get to it.
 Selling or giving away Verdrocet is against the law.

 If you need surgery or medical tests, tell the doctor ahead of time that you are using this medicine.

 You should not stop using this medicine suddenly.
 Follow your doctor's instructions about tapering your dose.